 Luckily, we hit on something they do seem to love (at least right now): fossil hunting.
-Searching for ancient fossils is close to the exact opposite of watching daily spring changes, but at least they both take place outside.
+Searching for ancient fossils is as close to the exact opposite of watching daily spring changes as you can get, but at least they both take place outside.

 And spring is a great time to search for fossils.
 Winter’s freeze/thaw cycle is constantly pushing new fossils up from below the soil surface; spring’s heavy rains erode more fossils out of riverbanks and wash dust, mud, and debris off those already exposed; and there’s not yet much plant growth to work around.